dayrim/whale-test/README.md

 ### Utilities

-- Node.js for the runtime environment.
+- NestJS for the backend framwork.
 - Telegraf for interacting with the Telegram Bot API.
 - TypeORM for database management.
 - Svelte for the web frontend.